Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

-During the month of November 1944, Miller and Niven sought and received approval to move the unit from England to France.
+During November 1944, Miller and Niven sought and received approval to move the unit from England to France.
 By this time, SHAEF had relocated to Versailles.
-It was determined that reliable radio broadcasting could be accomplished from Paris and that the Miller orchestra could be seen in person at Paris-area hospitals and by ground troops on leave from the front lines.
+Reliable radio broadcasting was determined to be accomplished from Paris and that the Miller orchestra could be seen in person at Paris-area hospitals and by ground troops on leave from the front lines.
 The move was set for mid-December.
-As a precaution, the Miller organization had to prerecord eighty hours of broadcasts prior to moving, in addition to their normal schedule.
+As a precaution, the Miller organization had to prerecord 80 hours of broadcasts prior to moving, in addition to their normal schedule.
 Meanwhile, preparations in France were behind schedule.
-On December 11, 1944, Niven ordered Miller to replace his executive officer, Lieutenant (Lt.)
-Donald Haynes, to fly ahead and complete arrangements before the entire group came across.
+On December 11, 1944, Niven ordered Miller to replace his executive officer, Lieutenant Donald Haynes, to fly ahead and complete arrangements before the entire group came across.